yalayo/volleyball-mgmt/README.md

 Once the JSON key file is downloaded, find its location on your computer.
 This location will be the value for GOOGLE_APPLICATION_CREDENTIALS.

 Remember to keep the JSON key file secure and do not share it publicly, as it contains sensitive information that grants access to your Google Cloud resources.

+## Connect a repl to prod via ssh
+Use this command to establish a tunnel and then connect from your IDE ssh -i instance.key -L 9998:remotehost:9669 user@remotehost